pablocael/pynear/README.md

 ## How VP-Trees work

-VP-Trees are binary trees that successively divide spaces in order to peform different types of tasks, such as Nearest Neighbor Search.
-It differs from Kd-Trees in the sense that they always partition the whole space, instead of invidiual dimensional axes, using a specific metric function and a selected "Vantage Point" that will be used as reference to allow spliting the dataset.
+VP-Trees are binary trees that successively divide spaces in order to perform different types of tasks, such as Nearest Neighbor Search.
+It differs from Kd-Trees in the sense that they always partition the whole space, instead of individual dimensional axes, using a specific metric function and a selected "Vantage Point" that will be used as reference to allow splitting the dataset.
 For more details on how it works please access the following references:

 - https://en.wikipedia.org/wiki/Vantage-point_tree
 - https://fribbels.github.io/vptree/writeup